Hibernate Dialect Considerations

 2. Alternatively set the Environment variable or Java System property: USE_NUODB_STRING_COLUMN_TYPE=true.

-Hibernate may generate SQL containing a parenthesized INNER JOIN syntax that NuoDB does not yet support.
+Even with our dialect, Hibernate may occasionally generate SQL syntax that NuoDB does not support.

-For example, consider a store selling books, represented by Store and Book entity classes.
-If defined as a one-to-many relationship using @OnetoMany, the default implementation is to define a join table called Book_Store.
+Consider a store selling books, represented by Store and Book entity classes.
+A one-to-many relationship exists between them using @OnetoMany.
+By default this is implemented by adding a join table called Book_Store.

-To find books with at least one store, Hibernate may sometimes generate SQL queries such as this:
+To find books with at least one store, Hibernate may sometimes generate SQL queries such as this, which (prior to NuoDB 5.1.2) do not parse and cause a SQL grammar exception:

 SELECT book.id AS id ...
 FROM Book book INNER JOIN